PTAB

 4. Key Claim Construction Positions

-• "substantially no detectable concentration": Based on the patent’s specification, Petitioner proposed this term means a CsA blood concentration below 0.1 ng/mL, as measured by liquid chromatography-mass spectroscopy (LC-MS/MS) at either peak or trough levels.
+• "substantially no detectable concentration": Petitioner proposed this term means a CsA blood concentration below 0.1 ng/mL, measured at either peak or trough levels.
+This construction was based on the patent’s specification and was critical for mapping the pharmacokinetic data from the Sall and Acheampong references onto the claims.

 5. Key Technical Contentions (Beyond Claim Construction)